05 Jun Teachers: do you pass the test that children and young people set?

 Working with children and young people can be one of the most rewarding jobs on the planet or one of the most frustrating and difficult!
-When we, as the active adults working with tomorrows adults feel that our relationship is collaborative and strong, there is mutual respect and everything is pretty much going as we would like it to be, teaching can bring out our best qualities allowing us to be more than a teacher, a life coach guiding and nudging them into a more positive adulthood.
+When we, as the active adults working with tomorrow’s adults feel that our relationship is collaborative and strong, there is mutual respect and everything is pretty much going as we would like it to be, teaching can bring out our best qualities allowing us to be more than a teacher, a life coach guiding and nudging them into a more positive adulthood.

 This formula becomes almost self-satisfying with regards to typically developing children and young people.
-However…within our school environment we also have the kids, who are more complex and come to school needing more guidance and nudging than their more developed peers.
-These are the students who can alter the equilibrium of the ideal teaching environment.
+However…within our school environment we also have the children, who are more complex and come to school needing more guidance and nudging than their more developed peers.
+These are the children who can alter the equilibrium of the ideal teaching environment.
 These students can at times bring out the worst in us and trigger feelings of frustration, inadequacy and resentment.

 This is where the test comes in!

 All children and young people are learning every minute of every day (though it might not always be on the GCSE curriculum that you need them to be on!)
 They are learning from parents, peers, you.
 They are seeking out knowledge on interaction, relationships, emotions.
 They are observing who makes them feel good, why people might make them feel bad and all the while creating an perceived image of their world around them.
 You contribute to that image.
 Some of you will splash on colour, warmth, belief.
 Sometimes we might be responsible for adding blander shades, or unconsciously delaying developing scenes.
 When children are having a difficult moment or day, their behaviour becomes your test.